stripe-samples/terminal/server-driven/README.md

 npm start
 ```

-If you're running the React or Vue client, then the sample will run in the browser at
+The sample will run in the browser at `localhost:4242`.
-`localhost:3000`, otherwise visit `localhost:4242`.